 What are the key documents in a rent to own agreement?

 There typically would be two key documents of a rent to own agreement:

-- The Option to Purchase Agreement, which gives the tenant-buyer the right to purchase the home at an agreed upon price at any point prior to the expiration of their lease agreement or another agreed upon date.
-The Option to Purchase also would include the Option Fee, or cost to have the right to purchase at a price that can't change during the term.
+The Option to Purchase Agreement, which gives the resident-buyer the right to purchase the home at an agreed upon price at any point prior to the expiration of their lease agreement or another agreed upon date.
+The Option to Purchase also could include an Option Fee, or an upfront and/or monthly cost to have the right to purchase at a price that can't change during the term.
 In some cases this Option Fee is applied towards the purchase price if you decide to purchase the property.
-The Option to Purchase may also include a Rent Credit that builds over the rental period and is applied to the purchase price if you decide to purchase the property.
+The Option to Purchase may also include a Rent Credit that builds with every rent payment during the rental period and is applied to the purchase price if you decide to purchase the property.

 What type of potential buyers choose the rent to own method?